isekar0/Learning-Rust/README.md

 -> Unlike Python, tuples have the nature of being immutable in terms of size, while the mutability of their elements is dependant on Rust's mutability
--> Elements of a tuple are accessed like that of a struct rather than a list e.g. tup_varialbe.0
+-> Elements of a tuple are accessed like that of a struct rather than a list e.g. tup_variable.0

 ##### Arrays
 -> Like C, they are fixed in size and all elements are of the same type -> Always on the stack?
-In comparision, vectors can grow and shrink but are always on the heap?
+In comparison, vectors can grow and shrink but are always on the heap?
 -> Can be defined without type or size, if all elements are explicitly initialized, or can be declared with a type and size, or can be declared by the sole unique element and the size of the array e.g. let a = [1, 2, 3];